cjacker/enjoy/README.md

 ```

-You can create your own config file such as `~/.config/enjoyrc` or `~/.config/<your config file>`.

 And, `enjoy`.

 ## TODO

-* Conver it to a daemon and run only one instance, it should not be a user specific process.
+* ~~Conver it to a daemon and run only one instance, it should not be a user specific process.~~

-* Add a control interface, maybe via unix domain socket to suspend and resume, consider to use epoll to handle multiple fd events.
+* ~~Add a control interface, maybe via unix domain socket to suspend and resume, consider to use epoll to handle multiple fd events.~~

 * ~~Finish uinput support and make X optional. after that, enjoy should work well with wayland.~~